-Western Sydney University is leading an initiative for five diverse cities to unite around one commonality: their ties to the Antarctic.
+Western Sydney University has led an initiative for five diverse cities to unite around one commonality: their ties to the Antarctic.

 “We want to think of these five cities as more than thoroughfares on the way to Antarctica, rather as urban centres embodying the values of Antarctica — international co-operation, scientific innovation and environmental protection — as a custodianship network that can learn from and benefit each other,” Salazar says.

-Developing such a network is a twofold challenge.
-First, the initiative must strengthen each city’s ties to the Antarctic on economic, ecological, political and cultural levels, and secondly their ties to each other, overcoming historic separation and rivalries.
+The survey results will eventually be made into an interactive index hoped to help strengthen each city’s ties to the Antarctic on economic, ecological, political and cultural levels, and to each other, overcoming historic separation and rivalries, says Salazar.

 Need to know